 As this translation uses the honorific form, it reads more like sales copy.
 In contrast, the original version in English draws more on the author’s personal expertise as a subject matter expert.

-3. The translator has exchanged certain words and phrases for more common local language alternatives.
+3. The translator has exchanged certain words and phrases for more common local language alternatives as part of the localization process.

 This is localization 101.
 When there are words and phrases that wouldn't make sense if you translate them directly, you would find simplified or local equivalents in their place.